Thursday, July 26, 2012

 True Blood has always engaged the viewer by presenting danger that excited us and that tempted us.
 Even when we knew it was bad for the characters in the end, didn't we all want to try V?
 Don't we all want to dabble in a little witchcraft?
 Didn't Maryann's cake and dirt eating fueled orgies seem kind of awesome?
 At least at the beginning?
 Don't we all want to have sex with Eric - a Vampire who could quite possibly suck all the blood out of us as we dig our fingers into his well formed cum drains?
 And most of all, don't we all more than sorta kinda want to be Vampires???

 But that's all missing this season.
 The allure, the danger, the hurts so good - it's just not there.
 It's all plot, swift action and rather disconnected or unsurprising sex.
 Bill and Eric and their "Vamps of Hazard" storyline is abysmal and SPOILER ALERT, Tara as a Vampire is not really all that different than Tara as a human.
+She still hates Vamps and herself, now just a little more than usual.
+It looks like Sookie might be headed towards my favorite place in the world (Alcide's arms) but let's face it, that's about as dangerous as Ross and Rachel.

 Oh sure there's the sociopolitical commentary / parable but without the danger, well, I'd rather just watch re-runs of The West Wing.
 C'mon Alan Ball, give us some V. Give us some sex.
 Give us some sex on V. Make us feel dirty again.